kubedb/docs/docs/guides/ferretdb/concepts/ferretdb.md

 When `deletionPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
 If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.

-Following table show what KubeDB does when you delete Pgpool CR for different deletion policies,
+Following table show what KubeDB does when you delete FerretDB CR for different deletion policies,

 | Behavior                  | DoNotTerminate |    Delete    | WipeOut  |
 |---------------------------| :------------: |:------------:| :------: |